TRaSH-Guides/Guides/docs/Sonarr/sonarr-setup-quality-profiles-german-en.md

 ??? abstract "Adapt the Standard Episode Format and Series Folder Format - [Click to show/hide]"
     Please have a look here: [Recommended naming scheme](/Sonarr/Sonarr-recommended-naming-scheme/){:target="_blank" rel="noopener noreferrer"}.

+??? abstract "Set the Maximum Custom Format Score - [Click to show/hide]"
+    To allow upgradeability until the best possible quality, we set the `Upgrade Until Custom Format Score` to `25k` which is more than the highest reachable score.

+    !!! tip "Tip"
+        If you want to cut off upgrades at a specific score feel free to adapt this setting based on your needs.

 ---

 ## Dealing with German Umlauts and German titles